altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
-~Looking at the gold plate inlaid below Martha saw it read 42.~ ~The snowglobe lay on the pedestal before her. ~
+~Looking at the gold plate inlaid below Martha saw it read 42.~ ~The snow globe lay on the pedestal before her. ~
 ~It showed a network of twisting interlocking gears.~ "What am I looking for - another book?"
 *Gerald shook his head,*